Over 460 migrants separated from their children have potentially been deported by U.S.

 Those parents may not be eligible to be reunified with their children, according to the filing, which grouped parents not in the U.S. as either potentially eligible or not eligible.

-The filing also reported that 879 migrant parents have been successfully reunified with their parents, up from 364 on Thursday.
+The filing also reported that 879 migrant parents have been successfully reunified with their children, up from 364 on Thursday.
 But 917 parents may not be eligible for reunification at all.

 364 migrant children reunited with families, government saysJul.20.201800:28